 Physical principles underlying medical imaging.
 Modalities covered: x-rays, computed tomography, nuclear medicine, ultra-sound, and magnetic resonance imaging.
 Topics include signal generation, detection and the associated mathematics to produce medically useful images, and factors affecting resolution and sensitivity.

-An introduction to the role of diagnostic imaging in detecting molecules, genes, and cells in vivo.
+The role of diagnostic imaging in detecting molecules, genes, and cells in vivo.
 The emphasis is on how these techniques assist in studying molecular mechanisms of disease in vivo.
 Topics include DNA/protein synthesis, transgenic mice, novel contrast agents and small animal imaging.

 Biophysics related to blood flow: Biomechanical properties of blood, heart, arteries, and veins; pressure, flow, and Poiseulle's law; optimality principles; fluid flow conservation laws and their mathematical description; pulsatile flow in rigid vessels; wave propagation in elastic vessels; structure and blood rheology of the microcirculation; oxygen delivery and flow regulation.

-Major laboratory course in experimental biophysics for Honors Specialization modules offered by the Department of Medical Biophysics.
+Major laboratory course in experimental biophysics for Honours Specialization modules offered by the Department of Medical Biophysics.
 Three components are: a major experimental project (topic and advisor chosen in consultation with the student), scientific communication (student presentation and reports), and electronic information processing (data capture, computer analysis of biophysical signals).

-Major laboratory course in experimental biophysics for fourth-year Honors Specialization Medical Biophysics (Clinical Physics Concentration).
+Major laboratory course in experimental biophysics for fourth-year Honours Specialization Medical Biophysics (Clinical Physics Concentration).
 The three components are: a major experimental project related to Clinical Physics (topic and advisor chosen in consultation with the student), scientific communication (student presentation and reports), and electronic information processing (data capture, computer analysis of biophysical signals).